WTOB (AM): WEGO

 Truth Broadcasting completed its purchase of the station January 6, 2010.
 The call letters changed to WEGO and the format changed to Spanish Christian.
 Programming included syndicated shows plus local programming from Iglesia Luz Admirable Assemblies of God.

 The Spanish format was short-lived however, as on July 4, 2012, new owners Ralph Epperson Broadcasting Inc. switched the format from Spanish back to English.
 The station now became news/talk and featured many of the same local personalities who worked at WSJS.
 The Eagle signed former longtime WSJS newsman Smith Patterson to be the news director and morning show host.
 Bill Flynn (formerly of WMAG and WPTI) joined Patterson on air on the morning show.
 WEGO became the flagship radio station of Wake Forest University Demon Deacons football and basketball.
 Syndicated hosts include Dennis Prager, Michael Savage, Laura Ingraham and Mike Gallagher.
 On January 5, 2015, WEGO added Bill Bennett and shortened Flynn's show, taking it off entirely on some Mondays to air Bennett and Ingraham in their entirety.

+WTOB Radio, a beloved station in Winston-Salem, has a rich history of transformation and revival.
+After being a Spanish station for several years, WTOB was leased by Jerry Holt from Davidson Media in 2012.
+This lease marked the beginning of significant changes, particularly with the involvement of Daniel Williard in 2013.